tomas-osswald/switch_2020_g3/docs/US101 AddFamilyMembers.md

-participant ": addFamilyMemberController" as controller participant ": FFM Application" as app participant "aFamily : Family" as family participant "aPerson : Person" as person participant "aVat : VAT" as vat participant "aAddress : address" as address participant "aPhone : Phone" as phone
+participant ": addFamilyMemberController" as controller participant ": FFM Application" as app participant "aFamily : Family" as family participant "aFamilyMember : FamilyMember" as person participant "aVat : VAT" as vat participant "aAddress : address" as address participant "aPhone : Phone" as phone